conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 This release signals the start of yet another long-term migration process in Conan's binary modeling strategy.
 We've now added a new compiler named `msvc`.
-Indeed as you may have guessed, the long-term goal is therefor to eventually replace the compiler name of `Visual Studio` in Conan's settings.
+Indeed as you may have guessed, the long-term goal is therefore to eventually replace the compiler name of `Visual Studio` in Conan's settings.

 Furthermore, this setting comes along new models for `compiler.version` and